Debt cases to be removed from Master of the High Court

 The Master of the High Court has been a consistent critic of various banks and funds in their bids to secure judgment against debtors and in early 2018.

-Debt cases are to be removed from the Master of the High Court under a direction signed today by the President of the High Court.
+Debt cases are to be removed from the Master of the High Court under a direction signed on Thursday by the President of the High Court.

 Master Edmund Honohan currently deals with up to 200 cases a week involving claims over debts.